|Photo fabric backdrop #6 on stand. (Actual colour may vary.)|

 Now the t-shaped stand is ready to take the background!
 The background should fit almost perfectly across the length of the pole, so start with a clamp at one end, put the second clamp at the other end, and then place the final two clamps spaced evenly along the pole between the end clamps.
 Please note that these little clamps are very tight, so be careful to hold firmly when deploying them.
 In order for the backdrop to hang neatly, I recommend placing the fabric so that it is even with the top of the pole and attaching the clamps on an angle, rather than straight up and down, so that they rest firmly against the horizontal pole and can't move.
 In this position they are more stable and less likely to pop off.

 Now for positioning.
 Your very small backdrop and stand are designed to take up as little space as possible, so you will find that in order for the backdrop to fill your camera frame from edge to edge they will need to be placed quite close to your web cam.
 Usually this would mean placing it pretty much right behind the chair you'll be sitting on to make your video calls.
-(Helpful hint if you want to get fancy...if you are having issues with setting a workable distance between your laptop, webcam (whether separate or internal), chair and backdrop there are software programs you can buy to zoom in on yourself and your backdrop.
-For Mac I recommend iGlasses and for PC try ManyCam.
-They can give you a bit more flexibility in terms of where you sit relative to your backdrop if you really need it.)
+The distance between your web cam and the background should not be much more than around 3.5 feet (less than 4 feet).
+(Helpful hint ...if you are having issues with setting a workable distance between your laptop, webcam (whether separate or internal), chair and backdrop there are software programs you can buy to zoom in on yourself and your backdrop.
+For Mac I recommend iGlasses and for PC try ManyCam, or if you have a Logitech webcam on PC download Logitech's free Camera Settings software.
+They can give you a bit more flexibility in terms of where you sit relative to your backdrop, if you really need it.)

 The guidelines for setting your webcam position are the same for real rooms and for a fabric backdrop.
 Your web cam doesn't know the difference.

 Your set-up will look best if your camera is set pretty much straight at you, not tilted.
 If you tilt the camera either backward or forward, or left or right, any vertical lines in your background, such as window frames, will be distorted or tilted and distracting.
 Disclaimer: the stand provided in this kit is obviously not professional quality photo gear because there is no need for it to be and pro quality gear would cost much more.
 As such, you may find your stand does not hold your backdrop totally straight.
-If that happens, either gently push down on one side of the horizontal pole to try to straighten it out, or you can shim your laptop slightly with a piece of cardboard or something so your web cam and backdrop align.
+If that happens, first make sure the wing nut is tight, and if that doesn't fix it, either gently push down on one side of the horizontal pole to try to straighten it out, or you can shim your laptop slightly with a piece of cardboard or something so your web cam and backdrop align.
 (Please don't use your stand for anything other than light fabric or paper backgrounds as it won't hold up much weight.)

-Helpful hint: Some people need to be able to type while on video calls.
-This may mean your web cam ends up positioned lower, to facilitate comfortable access to your keyboard, than it should be to capture you and your background (real or fabric) in a flattering way.
-The best solution in this case is to acquire an external web cam and mount it on its own stand, at a position that's higher than your laptop's internal webcam.
+Helpful hint: Some people need to be able to type while on video calls meaning your internal web cam may initially be positioned lower, to facilitate comfortable access to your keyboard, than it should be to capture you and your background (real or fabric) in a flattering way.
+The best solution is to acquire a separate keyboard which can be placed at a normal, comfortable typing level, allowing you to raise the laptop, and webcam.

 And finally the light.
 During the summer season many people are able to make use of natural and readily available daylight for their video calls, unless their window is behind or beside them (ie. not illuminating the face) in which case a light directed at the face should always be used.
 Regardless, as the days get shorter, windows are not going to provide the light you need, so you need to be ready to turn on a flattering, daylight balanced light.
 The light I selected for the kit after some research, and which I use myself, is this one: